ricksonoliveira/shopping-list-challenge/README.md

 ## **Usage**

-This service is written in pure [Elixir](https://elixir-lang.org/docs.html), so in order to use it, you'll need to open your terminal inside the application's folder and type th following command to enter interative mode:
+This service is written in pure [Elixir](https://elixir-lang.org/docs.html), so in order to use it, you'll need to open your terminal inside the application's folder and type the following command to enter interative mode:

 ```console
 iex -S mix